 MXenes are an intriguing new family of two-dimensional, high-performance electronic materials that could be key to advances in the field of energy conversion and storage.
 The atoms-thin ceramics are already used in medicine and optoelectronics but recently have emerged as a promising nanomaterial in the development of sustainable energy technologies.

-In a new study, scientists at the FAMU-FSU College of Engineering will collaborate with the Air Force Research Laboratory (AFRL) and other institutions on a multi-disciplinary National Science Foundation (NSF) study on the novel class of 2D nanomaterials.
+In a new study, scientists at the FAMU-FSU College of Engineering will collaborate with researchers from Clark Atlanta University on a multi-disciplinary National Science Foundation (NSF) study on the novel class of 2D nanomaterials.

 Natalie Arnett, an associate professor in the college’s Department of Chemical and Biomedical Engineering, leads the team of scientists developing novel MXene materials for batteries, radiation shielding and supercapacitors.
 They also aim to improve the performance of existing MXene applications.